-BACKGROUND: House Bill 401 (2021) provides significant changes to building inspections.
-Of concern, the bill creates Section 553.73(4)(1), Fla.
+BACKGROUND: House Bill 401 (2021) provided significant changes to building inspections.
+Of concern, the bill created Section 553.73(4)(1), Fla.
 Stat. to establish a detailed process allowing an affected party (owner or builder) to file a petition with the Florida Building Commission to challenge whether a local regulation, law, ordinance, policy, land use or zoning provision is a de facto local amendment to the Florida Building Code.
 While the decision is non-binding and the challenged local entity is afforded the opportunity to defend its position, the language inappropriately establishes the Florida Building Commission as a potential court over local zoning regulations.

-HB 423 (2022) provided that a local government may not request additional information related to a building permit more than three (3) times unless the applicant waives it in writing and, if the applicant believes a request for additional information to be unauthorized, the local government must, at the applicant's request, process the application and either approve, approve with conditions, or deny the application.
-Finally, the bill authorized an owner, a builder with a valid permit, or an association with building permits to bring a civil action against the local government issuing the building permit to enforce the requirement in Section 553.80(7)(a)(2), Fla.
+Among other things, the bill authorized an owner, a builder with a valid permit, or an association with building permits to bring a civil action against the local government issuing the building permit to enforce the requirement in Section 553.80(7)(a)(2), Fla.
 Stats., that a local government must use excess funds generated by building code enforcement for the lawful purposes described therein.